singaround/songbook/posts/all-tags.md

 **[rebellion](/tags/rebellion)** - songs about mutiny and rebellion against authority

+**[redirect](/tags/redirect)** - pages with this tag aren't songs.
+The pages are 'signposts' towards other pages.
+Items that appear here with a ↝ sysmbol mean that the song appears under a different name.
+Items with a ♲ symbol mean the song is intentionally not included, but we've suggested an alternative.

 **[rewritten](/tags/rewritten)** - songs which have been significantly rewritten (more than just changing pronouns or chopping out dodgy verses).
 Note that this is distinct from 'parody'.

 **[rivers](/tags/rivers)** - any song which includes a river

-**[romantic_love](/tags/romantic_love)** - songs which focus on romantic love between two people.
+**[romantic_love](/tags/romantic_love)** - songs which focus on happy romantic love between people.
 This does not include more abstract 'love' - like love for a ship, love for a place, or love for rum.

 **[Royal_Navy](/tags/Royal_Navy)** - songs about the [🌍Royal Navy](https://en.wikipedia.org/wiki/Royal_Navy).
 These may also get the 'naval warfare' tag, but not always.